avgcampos/myfempy/README.md

 ## Dependencies

-**Myfempy** can be used in systems based on Linux, MacOS and Windows, and requires Python 3 to running.
+**Myfempy** can be used in systems based on Linux and Windows, MacOS (has not been tested), and requires Python 3 to running.

 Installation prerequisites, required to build **myfempy**

 You can use either of two python development environments to run myfempy

--   [Python 3.x](https://www.python.org/) - *Python is a programming
+-   [Python 3.11.x](https://www.python.org/) - *Python is a programming
     language that lets you work quickly and integrate systems more effectively.*
 -   [Anaconda](https://www.anaconda.com/) - *Anaconda offers the easiest